biasmv/pv/doc/scene.rst

 .. function:: pv.BaseGeom.setSelection(selection)
               pv.BaseGeom.selection()

    Get/set selection of the render geometry, e.g. the part of the structure that is drawn as selected.
 The viewer draws a halo around the selected parts of the structure using the current highlight color.
-Outline rendering must be turned on for selection highlights to be drawn around the selected parts.

    :param selection: the subset of the structure to be selected/highlighted.